Blogs

 wave

-Catch all the action on ESPNNews at 4:30 p.m.
-ET, with Wes Durham and Angela Taylor on commentary.
-You can also listen to the game on the Spartan Media Network via msuspartans.com.
+You can catch all the action on ESPNNews at 4:30 p.m.
+ET.
+Wes Durham and Angela Taylor will be providing commentary – those two are great!
+If you prefer radio, tune into the Spartan Media Network via msuspartans.com.

 FAQ